Definably amenable groups in Continuous logic: Definable Amenability and Fixed-Point Properties

-It is easy to check that the natural action of $G$ on its space of types makes $(S(G),G,tp(e))$ a weak definable ambit.
-Moreover, the action of $G$ on its space of means makes $(\Sigma(G),G,\hat{tp(e)})$ a weak definable ambit as well.
-If all the types (respectively means) are definable, then $(S(G),G,tp(e))$ ($(\Sigma(G),G,\hat{tp(e)})$ respectively) is a definable ambit.
+Moreover, by a similar reasoning it can be shown that the action of $G$ on its space of means makes $(\Sigma(G),G,tp(e))$ a weak definable ambit as well.
+If all the types (respectively means) are definable, then $(S_G(M),G,tp(e))$ ($(\Sigma(G),G,tp(e))$ respectively) is a definable ambit.

+The following result characterizes the weak ambit $(S_G (M), G, tp(e))$ as universal in the category of weak definable ambits.

-The following result has been proved for the first-order case (when all the types are definable [\cite{gismatullin2014compactifications}]), but the proof can be easily transferable to this context:
+A similar result has been proved in \cite{gismatullin2014compactifications} for the first-order case (when all the types are definable).

+\begin{theorem} The weak definable ambit $(S_G(M),G,tp(e))$ is universal in the category of weak definable ambits. \end{theorem}